davips/git-conservative-merge/README.md

 Ideal for collaboration on text like `tex` files or even code if one prefer to perform a hot review of changes locally in their favorite merging tool, instead of resorting to the limited options given by on-line tools.
+I wonder why there is no such merging strategy in git yet.

 # simulating a repository
 ```shell